-If a thisArg parameter is provided, it will be used as the this value for each invocation of the callback.
-If it is not provided, undefined is used instead.
+If a thisArg parameter is provided, it will be used as the this for each invocation of the callback.
+If it is not provided, or is null, the global object associated with the callback is used instead.

 callbackfn is called with three arguments: the value of the element, the index of the element, and the Array object being traversed.